knoeone/soundsetr/README.md

 When downloading a Sound Set, it will automaticly be created in your Outlook SoundSet Directory.',

-1. Go to the Store on the left hand menu.
+1. Go to the Shop on the left hand menu.
 2. Select any pack you want and click "GET".